 What is St Paul’s Cathedral significant for?

-After the Old St Paul’s burned down during the devastating Great Fire of London in 1666, it has become one of the most iconic landmarks of the city of London, and it is the second-largest church building in the area in the UK.
+After the Old St Paul’s burned down during the devastating Great Fire of London in 1666, the St. Paul's Cathedral has become one of the most iconic landmarks of the city of London, and it is the second-largest church building in the area in the UK.

 What is the location of St Paul’s Cathedral?